All yours, another hour of it here on the fastest three hours in media.

 However, we have to define the terms.

-Stay the course as Bush was talking about.
+Stay the course, as Bush was talking about.

 The Democrats oppose that because their alternative is to end it.

-Bring them home now, get the troops out of there.
+Get the troops out of there.

 They would say they are staying on course to try to bring troops out because that's what they're talking about.

-Ultimately, that's that's what they're talking about.
+Ultimately, that's what they're talking about.

-But they'll be able to slither out of this with their buddies in the drive-by media if if that were ever pointed out to them.
+But they'll be able to slither out of this with their buddies in the drive-by media if that were ever pointed out to them.

 And I guarantee you it won't be unless you were a caller to some of these shows that take calls and get in and ask them.

-Rush, I just I just don't understand.
+Rush, I just don't understand.

 There's basically three plans.

-I mean, basically in general, that's the choices.
+I mean, basically, in general, that's the choices.

 And I'd still like to know where the Democrats stand.

-Uh the Democrats' position is whatever Bush wants to do is do the opposite.
+The Democrats' position is whatever Bush wants to do is do the opposite.

 The Democrats' position is us losing.

-That you can't be serious, Rush.
+You can't be serious, Rush.

 They can't really want us to lose.

-Well, uh I know it.
+Well, I know.

 See, it's tough for people to believe.

-You just that's that's like back in the old days calling somebody a communist that was in the government.
+That's like back in the old days, calling somebody a communist.

 Nobody wanted to believe that.